 The investigation of clays as raw materials for ceramic industry has been a long-standing research activity spanning over many centuries.
-Clays mineral are used in traditional ceramics for fired bricks, stoneware or porcelain ^{[1][2]}.
-The interest human societies have in clay materials is due to the several varieties of applications ^[3].
-Clay materials are used to promote sustainable development in many countries due to their low cost and availability for use in the building industry ^[3].
+Clays mineral are used in traditional ceramics for fired bricks, stoneware or porcelain [1][2].
+The interest human societies have in clay materials is due to the several varieties of applications [3].
+Clay materials are used to promote sustainable development in many countries due to their low cost and availability for use in the building industry [3].
 Kaolin occurs as a ubiquitous raw material with many applications, such as filler in paper, plastics, paints, and rubber.
-In view of promoting the quality used of available clay resources around the world, many studies are being conducted on their valorization in various applications, such as cementitious-product making ^{[4][5]}, water treatment ^{[6][1][8][9][10]}, pollution remediation ^{[11][12]}, earthen ceramic production ^{[13][14][15]}, and polymer-clay composites ^{[16][17]}.
+In view of promoting the quality used of available clay resources around the world, many studies are being conducted on their valorization in various applications, such as cementitious-product making [4][5], water treatment [6][7][8][9][10], pollution remediation [11][12], earthen ceramic production [13][14][15], and polymer-clay composites [16][17].
 The present study focused on the evaluation of the potentiality of alluvial kaolinite from Kribi as a potential raw material for the production of earthen ceramics.
-The testing of the material properties are favorable.
+The testing of the material from this region is motivated by the deposit size, which may allow a large-scale production if the material properties are favorable.
 To this end, the chosen samples were subjected to chemical, mineralogical, physical, and textural analyses to determine their properties, as well as performance evaluation of the fired specimens.